Malinchism

-Malinchism (malinchismo) is a Spanish term used primarily in Mexico to refer to excessive admiration for the people, culture, ideas, behaviors, and lifestyle of the United States, Europe and other foreign countries over those native to México.
+Malinchism (malinchismo) is a Spanish term used primarily in Mexico to refer to excessive admiration for the people, culture, ideas, behaviors, and lifestyle of the United States, Europe and other foreign countries over those native to Mexico.

 It has been described as a form of attraction that a person from one culture develops for another culture, a particular case of cultural cringe.
 It has been described as an ethnic inferiority complex or national self-hatred.

 Origin

 Malinchism is derived from the name of Hernán Cortés's Nahua advisor La Malinche, also known by her Christian name "Marina".

 She is a symbol for those indigenous Americans who aided the Spaniards in the conquest of New Spain.
 "Malinchism" may be taken as a pejorative, as an expression of disdain for those who are attracted by foreign values, thinking them superior, of better quality and worthy of imitation.
 It has been described as a deep-rooted Mexican inferiority complex.